zhouhao628/text-analysis-AST/README.rst

 *$ east [-f <table_format>] [-l <language>] [-s] [-d] [-a <ast_algorithm>] [-w <term_weighting>] [-v <vector_space>] [-y] keyphrases table <keyphrases_file> <directory_with_txt_files>*

 - The *-s* option determines the similarity measure to be used while computing the matching score.
-Its value is *"ast"*
+Its value is *"ast"* by default (as this package has been developed primarily as an implementation of the Annotated Suffix Tree method), but it can be also set to *"cosine"*: the cosi